codahale/veil/docs/src/design/mres.md

 ```

 The recipient reads through the ciphertext in header-sized blocks, looking for one which is decryptable given their key
 pair and the sender's public key.
-Having found one, they recover the data encryption key $K_{DEK}$, the message offset,
+Having found one, they recover the data encryption key $K_{DEK}$, the ephemeral public
-and the ephemeral public key $Q_E$.
+key $Q_E$, and the message offset.
 They then read the remainder of the block of encrypted headers and padding
 $H_0..H_N,H_{pad}$:

 ```text